FelixSchuster/VulnBlog/README.md

 Unrestricted file uploads:

 You can upload a PHP script to execute malicious code.
-Try to upload the php-reverse-shell script to get acces to the server. https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php The file will be executed.
+Try to upload the php-reverse-shell script to gain access to the server. https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php The file will be executed.

-After that you need to get access to the server to use the reverse shell.
+After that you need to get access to the server in order to use the reverse shell.
-Use netcat to listen to port 1234.
+Use netcat to listen on port 1234.
 ```
 nc -lvnp 1234
 ```